dallagi/raytracer/README.md

 ### Differences from the book

-- There is no concept of tuple, points and vector have their own types
+- There is no concept of tuple: points and vector have their own types
 - Shading supports multiple sources of light

 ### Other notes